abertell/3D-Minesweeper/README.txt

 DO_COLLIDE: Prevents the player from going out of bounds if True.

 DISP_GUI: Whether or not the ingame overlay (lives, statistics) is displayed.

+WIPE_ON_DEATH: Wipes the save file on death if True.